alm-tools/alm/src/app/monaco/languages/json/README.md

 * `jsonSchemaService.ts`
 * `jsonCompletion.ts` file is the one I needed to customize to get what I wanted for our types.

+# Schemas Folder
+These files are download from http://schemastore.org/json/

 # Monaco Stuff:
 * monacoJson: The entry point for monacoJson stuff.